BaileeRice/Credit_Risk_Analysis/README.md

 ## SUMMARY:

 Based off all the models ran, the **Easy Ensemble AdaBoost Classifier** shines above all the others with a %92.5 accuracy at detecting if someone is a low-credit risk, the next highest only having ~%78.
 None of the models hold well at determining whether someone is high-risk, that's something to take into account if what youre seeking is pinpointing high-risk individuals.
+For this particular dataset at least, it makes the most sense to go with EEAC algorithm.